Summary

 The ROUND function rounds a number to a given number of places.
 ROUND rounds up when the last significant digit is 5 or greater, and rounds down when the last significant digit is less than 5.

 ROUND takes two arguments, number and num_digits.
-Number is the number to be rounded, and num_digits is the place at which number should be rounded.
+Number is the number to be rounded, and num_digits is the place at which the number should be rounded.
 When num_digits is greater than zero, the ROUND function rounds on the right side of the decimal point.
 When num_digits is less or equal to zero, the ROUND function rounds on the left side of the decimal point.
 Use zero (0) for num_digits to round to the nearest integer.
 This behavior is summarized in the table below:

 Digits Behavior

->0 Round to nearest .1, .01, .001, etc.
+>0 Round to the nearest 0.1, 0.01, 0.001, etc.

-<0 Round to nearest 10, 100, 1000, etc.
+<0 Round to the nearest 10, 100, 1000, etc.

-=0 Round to nearest 1
+=0 Round to the nearest whole number

 Round to right